 The more design work, the more the time will be reflected in the cost.
 I find many of my clients prefer to give me an idea of what budget they have set aside, and then I give them a breakdown of what I can give them within that price.

-Website hosting, licences for software such as Adobe Photoshop, Windows, Templates etc Registration of Domain names.
+Website hosting, licences for software such as Adobe Photoshop, Windows, Templates etc. Registration of Domain names.
 As you can see the unavoidable costs aren’t overwhelming.
-Though at least WordPress is a free download.
+At least WordPress is a free download.

 I’ve spoken a lot on previous posts about good marketing using Aweber or Mailchimp.
 This gives you a chance to build up a client base and keep in touch with them.
 I would consider this a website cost well worth investing in.
 However use Google My Business and get your web master to optimise it correctly to see some great traffic.